 In the resulting document window, the letter-size "page" (or artboard) is represented by a dark black line.
-The artboard concept will be important in the final stage of this project, when you save the icon files for use in other applications.

 As we explained in the Interface chapter, the panels you see depend on what was done the last time you (or someone else) used the application.
 Because workspace arrangement is such a personal preference, we tell you what panels you need to use, but we don't tell you where to place them.
-(Remember that panels can be accessed in the Window menu.)